-Today we're introducing another member of our board of directors, our Treasurer, Eugenie Ooi.
+She’s got brains, beauty, talent, work ethic, and a caring heart.
+Today we’re introducing another member of our board of directors, our non-profit Treasurer, Eugenie Ooi.
 As a board director, Eugenie provides oversight to make sure we are in compliance with laws, stay on mission, and help guide the direction of the organization.
 As treasurer, Eugenie oversees the finances and tax compliance for Finally Family Homes.
-OK, truth be told, I haven't actually dreamt of Eugenie, but she is a dream to have on our team!
+OK, truth be told, I haven’t actually dreamt of Eugenie, but she is a dream to have on our team!

 This post is the latest in a series helping you get to know a little bit more about the people working behind the scenes at Finally Family Homes.
 In previous posts, I introduced Christina, our executive director, then Eric, our chairman of the board, and Marie, one of our board directors.

 Meet Eugenie Ooi – Non-Profit Treasurer

 Eugenie has been to Kyrgyzstan several times with pacific Crossroads church.
 She got to know the Oak House ministry and girls and roomed with founder Christina on her first trip to Kyrgyzstan.
 We’re so excited for you to get to know her a little more personally.

 I am a CPA/Tax Advisor.

 Why did you choose that / How did you end up there?